OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 The drop-in session on Monday 8th will be delivered as a lesson, subsequent sessions will be in the form of facilitated group help.

-Modules can be completed at the learners own pace
+Modules can be completed at the learners own pace, with 8 modules to work through.
-- Modules 1 - 4 released
-- Modules 5 - 8 being released prior to mid-semester break.

 ### ITS operated R courses